StackVista/stackstate-docs/ui-stackpack-resources/AWS/5.3.0/enabled.md

 ### What's next?

-Now that StackState is receiving data from your AWS instance, you can see your topology in the StackState AWS views:
+Now that Rancher Observability is receiving data from your AWS instance, you can see your topology in the Rancher Observability AWS views:

 - **AWS - \[instance_name\] - All** - includes all resources retrieved from AWS by the StackPack instance.
 - **AWS - \[instance_name\] - Infrastructure** - includes only Networking, Storage and Machines resources retrieved from AWS by the StackPack instance.
 - **AWS - \[instance_name\] - Serverless** - includes only S3 buckets, lambdas and application load balancers retrieved from AWS by the StackPack instance.

 Components retrieved from AWS will have an additional action available in the component context menu and in the right panel **Selection details** tab when a component has been selected to show its detailed information.
 This provides a deep link through to the relevant AWS console at the correct point.
-For example, in the StackState Topology Perspective:
+For example, in the Rancher Observability Topology Perspective:

 - Components of type aws-subnet have the action **Go to Subnet console**, which links directly to this component in the AWS Subnet console.
 - Components of type ec2-instance have the action **Go to EC2 console**, which links directly to this component in the EC2 console.